opedromandrade/debiscripts/README.md

 # debiscripts
 ## What's this about?
 Just a small collection of [Debian](https://www.debian.org/) scripts and mirrors to make life easier for [Debian](https://www.debian.org/) users.
-Feel free to transform, distribute or adapt this script according to **YOUR** needs.

 Suggestions are very welcome.

 ## What's in the zip